 The Medical University of South Carolina encourages the use of electronic communications resources to improve its workforce's efficiency and effectiveness.
 While electronic communications resources are widely available within the MUSC enterprise, there are limitations and restrictions that should be considered when using such resources as e-mail and the internal paging system.

 This policy does not address general guidelines for computer use on the MUSC campus, data “ownership,” security, confidentiality, or intellectual property.
-For further information regarding broad computer-use policies, please refer to the MUSC Computer Use Policy at http://www.musc.edu/infoservices/cup.html.
-The term “university” is used in this policy to apply to the entire MUSC enterprise and its affiliates, including, but not limited t Medical University of South Carolina (MUSC), Medical University Hospital Authority (MUHA), University Medical Associates (UMA), Foundation for Research Development (FRD), Health Science Foundation (HSF), and Carolina Family Care (CFC).
+For further information regarding broad computer-use policies, please refer to the MUSC Acceptable Use of Computing and Telecommunications Resources Policy (PDF, login required).
+The term “university” is used in this policy to apply to the entire MUSC enterprise and its affiliates, including, but not limited to Medical University of South Carolina (MUSC), Medical University Hospital Authority (MUHA), University Medical Associates (UMA), Foundation for Research Development (FRD), Health Science Foundation (HSF), and Carolina Family Care (CFC).

 II.
 USING ELECTRONIC COMMUNICATIONS RESOURCES